coding6/Java-Study-Record/MySQL/Basic.md

-# How dows an SQL statement run in MySQL
+# How does an SQL statement run in MySQL